-From Reception to Years 6, House Points are given to children.
-These are awarded through the online class dojo system.
-We reward one house point for good choices, academic achievement and positive behaviour linked to the Akeley Learner Profile.
+From Reception to Year 6, House Points are given to children.
+These are awarded through the online Class Dojo system.
+We reward one House Point for good choices, academic achievement and positive behaviour linked to the Akeley Learner Profile.
 The House with the most points is celebrated in assembly each week and then a tally is recorded on a whole school display.
-Collectively, as a class, the children will collate their house points to achieve a half termly target which will be celebrated by a class reward, agreed by the children, on the last day of each half term.
+Collectively, as a class, the children will collate their House Points to achieve a half-term target which will be celebrated by a class reward, agreed upon by the children, on the last day of each half-term.

 From Reception to 6, Rocket Recognition lanyards are given to children who have gone 'above and beyond'.
 The children wear these in school until the following assembly.
 Parents and other children are encouraged to ask why they have received one.
-Their names are displayed on the Rocket Recogniton board in Reception.
+Their names are displayed on the Rocket Recognition board in the School Reception area.

-Assemblies are a weekly opportunity to publicly celebrate the good choices children have made in school and celebrate through house points and Rocket Recognition.
-Also important is to celebrate achievements out of school in order to promote a wider range of interests and a broad outlook.
+Assemblies are a weekly opportunity to publicly celebrate the good choices children have made in school and celebrate through House Points and Rocket Recognition.
+Also important is to celebrate achievements outside of school in order to promote a wider range of interests and a broad outlook.